-- dispute resolution.
+- dispute resolution [10].

 The activities of the GSMA are combined in a single scheme, the Network Equipment Security Assurance Scheme (NESAS).
 It is currently being specified in various documents.
+They are publicly available on the Internet.
+An overview is provided in the NESAS Overview document [7].